A note on the problem of proper time in Weyl space-time: Proper Time

 \subsection{iii) Additivity}

 It seems that in any plausible physical definition proper time intervals should be additive.
 This means that if an observer experiences three events $A,B$ and $C$ in that order, then given two identical clocks, the time interval measured by a single clock from $A$ to $C$ should be the same as the sum of the time intervals measured by the other from $A$ to $B$, and from $B$ to $C$.
-Thus, for the above definition of proper time to be acceptable, it must be the case that if we use (\ref{explicitpt}) to make computations in both situations, the results should be the same.\footnote{We consider here the issue of additivity since there are other possible definitions for proper time in the context of Weyl's space-time that have Riemannian and WIST limits, but in which time is not additive.
-As an example of such a definition, consider $\Delta\tau$ given by $\Delta\tau(u)=\int_{u_{0}}^{u}e^{-\frac{1}{2}\int_{u_{0} }^{u^{\prime}}\omega(\gamma^{\prime}(s))ds}(-g(\gamma^{\prime}(u^{\prime }),\gamma^{\prime}(u^{\prime})))^\frac{1}{2}du^{\prime}$.}
+Thus, for the above definition of proper time to be acceptable, it must be the case that if we use (\ref{explicitpt}) to make computations in both situations, the results should be the same.

-In order to check that the definition for Perlick's proper time is additive, we need to compute the proper time elapsed between $A$ and $B$, and between $B$ and $C$, separately by using (\ref{explicitpt}).
-Then we have to add these results, and this should equal the result we would get if we were to make a single computation between $A$ and $C$.
+In order to check that the definition that we have presented for proper time is additive, we need to compute the proper time elapsed between $A$ and $B$, and between $B$ and $C$, separately by using (\ref{explicitpt}), which would represent the readings of two standard clocks used to compute these elapsed times.
+Then, we have to add these results, and this should equal the result we would get if we were to make a single computation of the proper time elapsed between $A$ and $C$, which represents the reading of a single clock.
 Carrying out these calculations we get

 On the other hand, from (\ref{ptdiffeq1}) we know that